You just got your AR15, but if you’re new to the gun community, you may be lost, confused, and wondering to yourself…

 Holographic sights are also more EXPENSIVE, reliant on batteries, and can only be mounted on medium-sized weapons.

-Now that we got those covered…
+Now that I got those covered…

 What Is a Scope?